-- Three years have elapsed since the order was entered, last modified or adjusted — once three years have elapsed, either parent can seek a modification (upward or downward), and the court has the authority to look again at the income calculations that went into the basic child support obligation.
+- Three years have elapsed since the order was entered, last modified or adjusted — once three years have elapsed, either parent can seek a modification (upward or downward), and the court has the authority to look at the parties current income to recalculate the Basic Child Support amount.

 - There has been an involuntary change in either party’s gross income up or down by 15% or more since the order was entered, last modified, or adjusted — if either parent has suffered an involuntary 15% decrease in income, and that parent is actively seeking higher paying work, that parent can seek a downward modification of child support.

 The above circumstances may be waived in a stipulation of settlement.
 If your circumstances change substantially or you lose your job, it is important to seek modification as soon as possible.
-The court cannot retroactively change the terms of child support.
-Any modification would only be effective as of the filing date of the modification application.
+The court cannot retroactively change the terms of child support, and any modification would only be effective as of the filing date of the modification application.
 For example, if your income has fallen substantially and you wait to file for a downward modification, you will still owe any arrears even if your current income does not support that level of child support payment until the date you file for a downward modification.

 Under the Uniform Interstate Family Support Act (UIFSA), the state that issued the child support order retains exclusive jurisdiction over the order.
 If the other parent has had absolutely no contact with New York, you cannot enforce the order through New York courts.
 However, you can get a withholding order sent to the new state, which will specify the details of the support order and the amount to be withheld.

 Legal Editor: Jody N. Gerber, April 2015 (updated January 2019)